skip to main content

 KEY TERMS & CONCEPTS

 Below you will find key terms and definitions as they relate to compensation and compensation management.
-The list below will be a living document which means as we progress through the VIEW2022 more terms, concepts and definition will be added or slightly modified.
+The list below will be a living document which means as we progress through VIEW2022 more terms, concepts and definition will be added or slightly modified.

 Term / ConceptDescription